 One of the leading causes of sleep apnea is obesity.
 Being overweight puts extra pressure on the neck muscles and tissues surrounding air passages.
-Losing weight and general conditioning can have a positive impact on breathing effectiveness.
+Losing weight and general conditioning have shown a positive impact on breathing effectiveness.

 Weight loss is achieved with a combination of regular exercise – 30 minutes a day or more – and a controlled diet.
 Exercise burns calories and helps regulate body hormones.

 In addition to weight loss exercises, you can do throat exercises to strengthen muscles.
-This helps prevent sleep apnea by training the body to resist collapsing of soft tissues and resulting blockage of airways.
+This helps prevent sleep apnea by training the body to resist collapsing of soft tissues and the resulting blockage of airways.